 Do you have puppies available?

 Yes, we are currently reviewing applications and setting appointments with candidates.
-We anticipate rehoming around Christmas.
+We anticipate rehoming around thee beginning of March.

 What is the adoption process?